Heading into one of many hairpin banked turns on the machined part of Carpe Diem...

 Carpe Diem

-Carpe Diem is a two-way trail on the south side of Draper's trail system, branching off the upper (western) end of the Three Falls trail.
-Most riders will use it as a downhill route, and this is my strong recommendation.
-Carpe Diem is 3.2 miles in length with just over 900 vertical feet of elevation loss as it drops into Hog Hollow.
+Carpe Diem is a one-way downhill trail on the south side of Draper's trail system, branching off the upper (western) end of the Three Falls trail.
+The trail is a machine-built flow flow trail that's intermediate in tech requirement.
+Carpe Diem is just under 3.2 miles in length with just over 900 vertical feet of elevation loss as it drops into Hog Hollow.
 The lower end of the trail lies at the bottom of the Longview trail as both trails fork away from Hog Hollow .

 The descent is upper-intermediate in technical difficulty, with a lot of sequential tight turns.
-The hand-cut singletrack at the top borders on expert.
+It's the longest downhill trails in Draper's system, although not nearly as crowded as those a mile away in South Maple Hollow.
 The expected riding season is late May through November.

 Climbing routes to the top of Carpe Diem!